Divyang-Giradkar/-Drag-and-Drop-LLM-App/README.md

 <li>Step 2 - Fill all details in LLM Engine like Base link and api key which you can genrate from gemni api key site</li>
 <li>Step 3 - Now press output Button and see Output on result</li>

+# NOTE :-
-# Base url - you can add this
+ Base url - you can add this
 https://generativelanguage.googleapis.com

-# API Key you can get in Gemini Open API Website
+ API Key you can get in Gemini Open API Website